 Tintern Abbey Walks: The History of Tintern Abbey

-Tintern Abbey could have easily been plucked out of a scene from Harry Potter or an Enid Blyton novel.
+Tintern Abbey easily could have been plucked out of a scene from Harry Potter or an Enid Blyton novel.

 The Cistercian abbey has thick stone walls connected by Gothic arches.
 Then, through the elaborate arched windows, there are views of the forest-clad slopes of the Wye Valley.

-Tintern Abbey is in a tiny village on the banks of the Wye Valley in Wales.
-It’s not exactly a place that most people pass by on their daily business, even back in the 17th, 18th, and 19th centuries.
-Therefore, it only really gained any recognition for its beauty when Romantic poets descended upon the Wye Valley searching for inspiration for their poetry.
+Tintern Abbey is located in a small village on the banks of the Wye Valley in Wales.
+It’s not a place that most people pass by on their daily business, even back in the 17th, 18th, and 19th centuries.

 His friend and fellow poet William Wordsworth also visited a ledge above the Wye Valley called the Devil’s Pulpit, which features in the following Tintern Abbey walks.